20wiz/yolo_basic/README.md

-# Soccer Ball Detection/Tracking with YOLO
+# Object Detection/Tracking Demo with YOLO and DeepSort - Soccer Ball Detection/Tracking

-This project uses the YOLO (You Only Look Once) model to detect soccer balls in images,videos and real-time webcam feeds.
+This demo uses the YOLO (You Only Look Once) model to detect soccer balls in images,videos and real-time webcam feeds.
 The project is implemented in Python and uses the `ultralytics` library for YOLO, along with OpenCV for image processing.

 ## Project Structure